fermartinezmeana/Openvswitch-Install-CentOS7/commands/README.md

 In this folder there are all the necessary commands to install openvswitch.
 The version installed is 2.11.0.

-You can change it replacing that number in the corresponding commands
+You can change it replacing that number in all the corresponding commands
 <br />
 <br />